Density profile, velocity anisotropy and line-of-sight external convergence of SLACS gravitational lenses: Data and Methods

 Since the quantity observationally available is the luminosity-weighted average velocity dispersion within a given aperture, $\sigma^2_{ap}$, the following constraint is necessary for the determination of the constant $A$:

-where the integration volume is an infinite cylinder of radius $R_{ap}$ with axis along the l.o.s.
+where the integration volume is an infinite cylinder of radius $R_{ap}$ with axis along the LOS.

 To simplify, and since there is very little prior knowledge on the velocity anisotropy parameter, we assume that $\beta$ is a constant.
-In Appendix \ref{app_jeans} we give more details on the solution of the Jean's equation (\ref{Jeans}), and in Appendix \ref{app_seeing} we examine the correction due to seeing effects.
+In Appendix \ref{app_jeans}, we give more details on the solution of Jean's Equation (\ref{Jeans}), and in Appendix \ref{app_seeing} we examine the correction due to seeing effects.

 Figure \ref{dynamic_mass_fig} displays the general behavior of the dynamical mass as a function of the density profile slope and velocity anisotropy parameter.
 We examine $m_D(\gamma,\beta=0 )$ and $m_D(\gamma=-2,\beta)$.
 Other combinations around these fixed values give qualitatively similar results.
-The doted line depicts the strong lensing mass for this hypothetical system, so it is possible to glimpse from the intersection of the curves the expected value of the dynamical parameters, $\gamma$ and $\beta$.
+The dotted line depicts the strong-lensing mass for this hypothetical system, so it is possible to glimpse from the intersection of the curves the expected value of the dynamical parameters, $\gamma$ and $\beta$.
 The use of the Jaffe or the Hernquist light profiles do not change the qualitative behavior of the curves.
-The use of a constant mass to light ratio, $\nu(r)\propto\rho(r)\propto r^{\gamma}$, displayed as the dot-dashed line on the left panel of figure \ref{dynamic_mass_fig}, gives a very distinct and interesting behavior for $m_D(\gamma)$, reproducing a result obtained by \cite{2007arXiv0706.3098G}.
-However, a single power law is not a realistic approximation for the light distribution of the lens-galaxies in the sample.
+The use of a constant mass to light ratio, $\nu(r)\propto\rho(r)\propto r^{\gamma}$, displayed as the dot-dashed line in the left panel of Figure \ref{dynamic_mass_fig}, gives a very distinct and interesting behavior for $m_D(\gamma)$, reproducing a result obtained by \cite{2007arXiv0706.3098G}.
+However, a single power law is not a realistic approximation for the light distribution of the lens galaxies in the sample.